AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors

 \section{Abstract}

-We present a path loss model that accurately predicts the path loss with low computational complexity considering environmental factors.
-In the proposed model, the entire area under consideration is recognized and divided into regions from a raster map, and each type of region is assigned with a path loss exponent (PLE) value.
-We then extract the model parameters via measurement in a suburban area to verify the proposed model.
-The results show that the root mean square error (RMSE) of the proposed model is 1.4 dB smaller than the widely used log-distance model.
+We present AMPLE -- a novel multiple path loss exponent (PLE) radio propagation model that can adapt to different environmental factors.
+The proposed model aims at accurately predicting path loss with low computational complexity considering environmental factors.
+In the proposed model, the scenario under consideration is classified into regions from a raster map, and each type of region is assigned with a PLE.
+The path loss is then computed based on a direct path between the transmitter (Tx) and receiver (Rx), which records the intersected regions and the weighted region path loss.
+To regress the model, the parameters, including PLEs, are extracted via measurement and the region map.
+We also verify the model in a suburban area.
+To the best of our knowledge, this is the first time that a multi-slope model precisely maps PLEs and region types.
+Besides, this model can be integrated into map systems by creating a new path loss attribute for digital maps.